processone/ezlib/README.md

 # ezlib

-Native zlib driver for Erlang / Elixir
+Native zlib driver for Erlang / Elixir.
+This library focuses on compression / decompression of data streams.

 ## Building